ShuTheWise/MeshSimplificationComparer/README.md

 # MeshSimplificationComparer
-Program for comparing various trianguar mesh simplification implementations, i.a Blender, OpenFlipper, MeshLab, Progressive Meshes, CGAL Surface Mesh Simplification
+Program for comparing various triangular mesh simplification implementations, i.a Blender, OpenFlipper, MeshLab, Progressive Meshes, CGAL Surface Mesh Simplification

 ## Functionality

 This program is capable of running up to 8 mesh simplification programs at five levels of detail - 50\%, 25\%, 5\%, 2\% i 1\% (running all 8 results in creating 40 simplified meshes).
 Each level of detail represents a percentage of triangles of the output mesh compared to the input mesh.
-As of now the steps are hardcoded.
+As of now the steps are hard-coded.

 Foreach of the simplified meshes it can also do the following:
 - Register and save time of exectuing the simplification
-- Calculate so-called one-sided Haussdorf distance in comparison to the original mesh (this is done by sampling vertices of the original mesh)
+- Calculate so-called one-sided Hausdorff distance in comparison to the original mesh (this is done by sampling vertices of the original mesh)
 - Render mesh in six orthographic views (top, bottom, left, right, front, back) and save them as bitmap files (.png).

-All of the Haussdorf metrics are combined into tables and plots ready to be used in LaTeX.
+All of the Hausdorff metrics are combined into tables and plots ready to be used in LaTeX.
 It is also possible to create renders of the input mesh.

 ## Instalation and Setup